afinas-em/qr-bar-code-scanner-dialog/README.md

-# QR Bar Code Scanner Dialog
+# QR/Bar Code Scanner Dialog
 Plugin to show a simple scanner dialog and capture Bar/QR code easily.
-Works with Android, iOS and Web.
+Works with Android, iOS, and Web.
 It uses [`html5-qrcode`](https://github.com/mebjas/html5-qrcode) js library for web and [`qr_code_scanner`](https://pub.dev/packages/qr_code_scanner) for Android and iOS

 #### Note:
-At present, this is the only **flutter web** plugin that support **barcode** scanning
+At present, this is the only **flutter web** plugin that supports **barcode** scanning

 ## Get Scanned QR/Bar Code

-When a QR code is recognized, the text identified will be set in 'result' of type `Barcode`, which contains the output text as property 'code' of type `String` and scanned code type as property 'format' which is an enum `BarcodeFormat`, defined in the library.
+When a QR code is recognized, the text identified will be passed to function callback `onCode`.
 ```dart

 class _MyAppState extends State<MyApp> {